trungie/5-question-game/README.md

 # 5-question-game

-A programming example of python for a 5 question game for my nephew in high school.
+Python programming example of a game involving 5 questions.

+For my nephew in high school.
+Ludicrous speed!